syncfusion/blazor-docs/src/grid/datagrid/context-menu.md

 `LastPage` | Go to the last page.
 `NextPage` | Go to the next page.

-The default context menu provide different types of context menu items for the following elements.
+The default context menu provides different types of context menu items for the following elements.

 Elements | Context Menu Items
 -----|-----